The Problem – High Frequency Hearing Loss

 Note that most available algorithms have been developed for shifting human speech and music.
 Bird songs, especially those containing numerous “rapid transients,” pose specific challenges and it turns out that some of the leaner algorithms actually produce the best results.
 Although we plan to implement just one or two algorithms when we launch our app, we will be continually testing new ones as they appear and then adding those that work best with bird songs.

-IN CONCLUSION, our pitch-lowering solution, the Hear Birds Again mobile application used in conjunction with a special headset, will allow for the preservation of a natural, three-dimensional “binaural” listening experience where the pitch-lowered songs will be transparently mixed with sounds one is already hearing.
+IN CONCLUSION, our pitch-lowering solution, the Hear Birds Again mobile application used in conjunction with a special binaural headset (described below in The Headset Conundrum, will allow for the preservation of a natural, three-dimensional “binaural” listening experience where the pitch-lowered songs will be transparently mixed with sounds one is already hearing.
 The lowered bird songs will be heard at normal or near-normal levels and users will be able to determine their directions and distances, making it possible to actually find and observe the singers.

 A Note About Pitch-lowering in Amplification-type Hearing Aids: There are a number of advanced (and often very expensive) amplification-type hearing aids that utilize some form of pitch-shifting to help with speech discrimination.
 Sometimes they even advertise improved ability to hear bird and other nature sounds.
 Unfortunately, most of these algorithms are designed specifically for improved human speech recognition and do not work well with bird songs.